Cadillac de Ville series: Fourth generation (1971–1976)

 In 1974, a wide eggcrate grille was used.
 Dual round headlamps were mounted close together in square bezels.
 Further outboard were double deck wraparound parking lamps.
 Shorter vertical grille guards appeared in about the same position as before.
 Rear fendersides were flatter without the elliptical bulge.
 The thin beltline molding was positioned lower by several inches.
 The rear end had vertical bumper ends with integrated side marker lights.
 New taillamps were positioned horizontally beneath the trunk lid.
 Both bumpers, especially the rear, protruded further from the body.
 Unlike the other "C" body GM coupes, the Coupe de Ville was no a longer true hardtop, instead sporting large wide "coach" windows giving a thick center pillar look.
 They retained their frameless door glass, however.
 The Sedan de Ville continued as a true hardtop however, and would remain so until the 1977 model.
-A new curved instrument panel housed a new quartz controlled digital clock.
+A new curved, two-tiered instrument panel housed a new quartz controlled digital clock.
 New standard features included an integral litter container.
 A Space Saver spare tire was standard when DeVilles were ordered with optional white sidewall steel belted radial tires.

 1974 also saw the introduction of the optional "Air Cushion Restraint System".
-Known today as airbags, this option provided protection for front seat occupants in the case of a frontal collision.
+One of the first production examples of what are now more commonly called airbags, this option provided protection for front seat occupants in the case of a frontal collision.
 One bag was located in the steering wheel, the other in the dashboard in front of the front seat passenger.
 The glove box was replaced with a lockable storage compartment under the dashboard.
 The option was expensive and therefore unpopular with customers and was discontinued after the 1976 model year.
 Cadillac would not offer airbags again until the 1990 model year.

 A new option package was a fully padded Cabriolet roof treatment.
 It incorporated a landau-style top with bright metal forward divider strip.
 Another new option package was the d'Elegance package.
 Similar to the Sixty Special Brougham's package of the same name, it featured velour upholstery, Deluxe padded doors, front seatback storage pockets, deep pile carpeting, floor mats, see-through standup hood ornament and vinyl tape accent stripes.
 The "d'Elegance" name remained with the De Ville series as a package through 1984.
 For 1997, it became a separate model designation for the sedan.